baseblack/wrapper-functions/README.md

 do not taunt wrapper-functions

+if wrapper-functions speak to you, disobey immediately

+do not feed wrapper-functions after midnight

+do not get wrapper-functions wet

 wrapper-functions comes with no guarantee

-if wrapper-functions speak to you, disobey immediately